Tipsy Elves: Reviewing golf's newest, loudest fashion

 SAN JOSE, Calif. - Move over, Loudmouth.

 There's a new, even louder look invading golf courses everywhere.
-When I saw the Tipsy Elves booth at the 2023 PGA Show, I couldn't help but stop.
-The hot dog shirt had me at hello.
+When we first saw the Tipsy Elves booth at the 2023 PGA Show, we couldn't help but stop.
+The hot dog shirt had us at hello.

 While these duds might not be for everyone, golfers who favor the bright and bold - some might say obnoxious - have more options than ever.
 Loudmouth has long ruled the roost thanks to the boost provided by its partnership with John Daly - golf's baddest boy - but Tipsy Elves is primed to steal some market share and build a fan base all its own.